WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 .. note:: These scripts can easily fail for too long simulations.
 In case this
-	  happens, try to plot less values by dropping some intermediate timesteps.
+	  happens, try to plot less values by dropping some intermediate time-steps.

-By evaluating a wavepacket we can also plot contours in case of a two dimensional simulation:
+By evaluating a wave-packet we can also plot contours in case of a two dimensional simulation:

 ::

     PlotWavepacket2DcontourOTF.py

-This script does plot each wavepacket immediately after evaluation and hence is much more efficient than evaluation of all packets first followed by a plot script for wavefunctions.
+This script does plot each wave-packet immediately after evaluation and hence is much more efficient than evaluation of all packets first followed by a plot script for wave-functions.

 Plotting Wavefunctions
 ~~~~~~~~~~~~~~~~~~~~~~

-Plotting wavefunctions is easy.
+Plotting wave-functions is easy.
 In one dimension we use this script:

 ::

     PlotWavefunction1D.py

-to plot complex valued wavefunctions by applying the usual color coding
+to plot complex valued wave-functions by applying the usual color coding
 representing the phase.
 In two dimensions we can either make contour plots or
 three dimensional surface plots by calling either of: